ooni/spec/backends/bk-003-collector.md

 measurements (see 3.2), then close it (see 3.3).

-When the report consists of a single measurement entry, however, you can use a simplified API (see 3.4) to perform all these operations together.
+When the report consists of a single measurement entry, however, you can use a simplified flow to perform all these operations together in a single API call (see 3.4).

 ## 3.1 Create a new report